Skip to navigation | Skip to main content | Skip to footer

 Midwifery is a rewarding career where you will help guide parents through the process of having a child.

-Training for midwives involves a combination of theoretical and practical learning at degree level.
+Studying to become a midwife involves a combination of theoretical and practical learning at degree level, with the option to transfer to an integrated master's.
 At Manchester, you will learn from qualified midwives and other health professionals with experience of working in NHS maternity services.

 You'll get the support you need to apply theory to practice and learn how to deliver compassionate, person-centred care throughout this significant time for all families.